 - Finally, it allows focusing on other important tasks rather than spending time configuring XFCE 4 manually.

-tool is particularly useful for users who want to replicate XFCE 4 settings across different users or computers.
+The watch-xfce-xfconf tool is useful for users who want to replicate XFCE 4 settings across different users or computers.

 Here is an example of an XFCE customization script created with the help of watch-xfce-xfconf: jc-xfce-settings @GitHub.